Last Updated on

 Of course, that’s just one opinion.
 But it’s one supported by some pretty impressive statistics.
 As but one example, consider that the U.S. Bureau of Labor Statistics projects a 27% growth in available Web Developer jobs in the next eight years!
 That’s a tremendous amount of growth, to say the least.

 Part of what is both most daunting—and most appealing—about pursuing a job as a Web Developer is the training and experience required, and the pace of change in the field.
 As a recent MSN Money article noted, “Since the world of web development changes as rapidly as the internet does, these experts are constantly learning and training.”
-In a nutshell, this is why we offer our Front-End Web Developer and Senior Front-End Web Developer Nanodegree programs.
+In a nutshell, this is why we offer our Front-End Web Developer and Full-Stack Web Developer Nanodegree programs.
 Because we believe that to secure rewarding employment in this exponentially growing—but also very competitive—field, you need to equip yourself with the most in-demand skills, as determined by the most innovative companies.
 And by the way, that MSN article?
 It was a Top 10 list of highest-paying jobs for vocational grads!

 So, we’ve discussed growth and opportunity, and we’ve discussed salary.
 In both categories, Web Developer looks like a great career.
 But if you’re still not convinced, there’s also work-life balance to consider.
 Web Developer is certainly not the only job out there seeing positive growth, and there are a great many jobs with salaries headed up.
 But how many jobs that fit those criteria also offer great work-life balance?
 Glassdoor recently scoured their deep database of employee feedback to assemble a list of the 25 Best Jobs For Work-Life Balance and Web Developer made the Top 10.
 Interestingly enough, Glassdoor also produced a 20 Jobs With The Biggest Pay-Raises list, and Web Developer is on that list too!